JustinPeipeiYu/SolitaryChineseChess/README.md

-A chinese chess game that offers great aesthetics, English translation, and complete functionality!
+A chinese chess game that offers great aesthetics, English translations, and complete functionality!